svbackend/natai-diary/NOTES.md

+### Oct 29, 2022

+UpdateNoteAction - done.
+Tests and docs added as well.
+It took me an hour to do this endpoint, idk but it seems a bit slow.
+I don't want to spend 4 hours on a CRUD endpoints, but on the other hand it does contain tests and proper OpenAPI docs.
+And most of the time I spent on fixing validation which is not something that I need to do often.

 ### Oct 28, 2022

 Today I added more tests to DeleteNoteAction and actually that helped me to fix a couple of bugs,